heymeepo/morpeh.entity-converter/README.md

 ## Usage

-GameObjects are used as configurations for future entities.
-They are only needed in the editor, so they should have the tag "EditorOnly". ```ConvertToEntity``` sets this tag by default.
+Since GameObjects are used as configurations for future entities, they are only needed in the editor, so they should be tagged as "EditorOnly".```ConvertToEntity``` sets this tag by default.

 **```ConvertToEntity```** is a MonoBehaviour class that you need to attach to each GameObject in the (prefab/scene object) hierarchy that you want to convert into an entity.